spcl/dace/dace/frontend/python/python_supported_features.md

 those delimiters are supported.
 For example, we do not support lists, sets, and dictionaries.
 Therefore, the delimiters `[, ], {, }` cannot be used to define those datatypes.

+## Expressions
+### 6.1 Arithmetic Conversions

+The arithmetic conversions for binary operators (except the power operator) are implemented with explicit casting:
+- If any of the operands is of complex type, but the other operand is a float, int or bool, then it is casted to the same type.
+- If any of the operands is of float type, but the other operand is int or bool, the it is casted to the same type.